-BIG NEWS!
-I got a new camera!
-Meet my new Samsung NX300.
-It’s my first mirrorless camera and it’s fantastic.
-At the time of this writing, I’ve had it all of three days but I’ve already shot hundreds of photos and I’m completely, 100% in love.
+This is my first mirrorless camera and so far I’m impressed.
 Samsung isn’t the biggest name in cameras right now, but after a weekend of pointing this camera at virtually everything in sight I think they really ought to be.

 Read on as I share my first impressions and sample photos with you in this big, long, super detailed review!